35 Amazing Facts About Disney World Only Insiders Know

 To remove trash from the park, the Magic Kingdom uses an automated vacuum collection (AVAC) system that functions in the park’s vast underground utilidors, or underground tunnels.
 To use the system, custodians remove trash and dump it into special processors.
 From there, it’s brought underground and pushed along at 60 miles per hour to a central location where it is processed, compressed, and transferred to a landfill or recycling center.

-There’s a whole other world of tunnels below guests’ feet.
+There’s actually a whole other world of tunnels below guests’ feet.

 In addition to the AVAC system, Disney’s utilidors are also home to a mammoth network of underground tunnels that help cast members navigate the park.
 The tunnel walls are color-coded so cast members can easily know where they are.
 And if they take a wrong turn, that’s fine, as most of them get around on golf cart-like battery-operated vehicles (although an ambulance could drive through the utilidor system in case of an emergency).
 Guests on the Keys to the Kingdom tour are the only ones permitted in the tunnels.